Religious Studies and Philosophy

 “To think and be fully alive is the same.” - Hannah Arendt

-We have put together an exciting programme of study that we believe gives girls a more nuanced understanding of the beliefs and ideas across the world, as well as the ability to evaluate critically these ideas for themselves.
-From Plato’s Cave to the Pillars of Islam, from the Buddhist Noble Eightfold path to Social Contract Theory, from Hindu views of reincarnation to Descartes’ dualism, girls will be given the opportunity to encounter some of the most important ideas that have influenced the way we think and live.
+We have put together an exciting programme of study that we believe gives pupils a more nuanced understanding of the beliefs and ideas held across the world, as well as the ability to evaluate critically these ideas for themselves.
+From Plato’s Cave to the Pillars of Islam, from the Buddhist Noble Eightfold Path to Social Contract Theory, from Hindu views of reincarnation to Plato’s approach to reality, pupils will be given the opportunity to encounter and engage with some of the most important ideas that have influenced the way humanity lives and thinks.

 LC PROGRAMME

-In LC1 and LC2 girls engage in a linear study of the comparisons between Christianity, Islam and Judaism.
-The girls investigate the history, beliefs, practices and contemporary issues surrounding these three faiths.
-In LC3, the girls look at a comparison of the philosophical aspects of Christianity and Hinduism.
+In LC1 and LC2 pupils engage in a linear study of the comparisons between Islam and Judaism.
+They investigate the history, beliefs, practices and contemporary issues surrounding three faiths.
+In LC3, pupils begin to explore ethical, philosophical and theological aspects of beliefs, focusing on comparing the philosophies of the West and East.

 UC PROGRAMME

-Girls can elect to study the AQA GCSE Religion, Philosophy and Ethics, which encompasses a study of Christianity and Buddhism, alongside a study of ethics, drawing together religious and non-religious ideas about issues such as Human Rights, war and peace, gender and homosexuality, abortion, euthanasia, and wealth and poverty.
+Girls can elect to study the AQA GCSE Religion, Philosophy and Ethics, which encompasses a study of Christianity and Buddhism, alongside a study of ethics, drawing together religious and non-religious ideas about issues such as Human Rights, war and peace, crime and punishment, abortion, euthanasia, and wealth and poverty.

 SFC PROGRAMME

 Girls can opt to study IB Philosophy or OCR A Level Religion, Philosophy and Ethics.
-The IB includes study of the question ‘What is a Human Being?’; Plato’s ‘Republic’; moral philosophy and religious philosophy.
-The A Level includes a study of historical and contemporary Christianity, philosophy of religion and ethics.
+The IB includes study of the question ‘What is a Human Being?’; a primary philosophical text (either Descartes’ ‘Meditations’ or Charles Taylor’s ‘Ethics of Authenticity’ moral philosophy and religious philosophy.
+The A Level is divided into three sections: Philosophy, Ethics and Religious Thought.

-Head of Religious Studies and Philosophy: Mr Ben Forward-Davies BA
+Mr Forward-Davies, Head of Religious Studies and Philosophy

 Book an upcoming Open Day to find out why we're ranked the Best in the South West